nori-dot-eco/contracts/docs/LockedNORI.md

 ###### Lockup
 - _Lockup_ refers to tokens that are guaranteed to be available to the grantee but are subject to a time delay before they are usable / transferrable out of this smart contract.
-This is a standard mechanism used to avoid sudden floods of liquidity in the NORI token that could severely depress the price.
+This is a standard mechanism used to avoid sudden floods of liquidity in the BridgedPolygonNORI token that could severely depress the price.
 - Unlock is always at the same time or lagging vesting
 - Transfer of LockedNORI under lockup is forbidden
 ###### Cliffs